anathan/preview/README.md

 By default, the imagemagick render agent is enabled.

+To support creating images for PDF files, the `gs` application in the ghostscript package is required.

 ## Uploader

 By default, the "local" uploader is enabled.
 This uploader engine will simply copy rendered images from the temporary file/directory to the configured base path.